April 8, 2026 eBuilder signs an agreement for MDR/SOC with a hotel business.

 Glossary

-A comprehensive glossary of key cybersecurity terms, including encryption, phishing, and intrusion detection systems, to enhance your security knowledge
+A comprehensive glossary of key cybersecurity terms, including encryption, phishing, and intrusion detection systems, to enhance your security knowledge.

 Authentication